biocommons/hgvs/README.rst

 ----

-.. uses definition list because bitbucket doesn't style admonitions
+  .. use rudimentary styling because bitbucket doesn't style admonitions

-IMPORTANT

-  hgvs 0.2.x **requires** the uta1 interface.
+  **IMPORTANT**: hgvs 0.2.x **requires** the uta1 interface.
 Apologies to users who received errors with 0.1.11 due to this undocumented change.
   The example below has been updated.
 Other examples will be updated soon.
 Examples will now be written in doctest format and included in testing.

 ----